Updated on July 5, 2026

 OnTrac focuses on fast regional last-mile delivery rather than a broad menu of mail classes, and most of its volume is residential e-commerce.
 The service table below summarizes OnTrac's main offerings and the typical transit expectations for each.

 OnTrac says its services help e-commerce brands cut average delivery times by about 1.9 days and offer projected cost savings of 10-35% compared with national carriers (OnTrac, 2024).
-For its OnTrac DirectPost product, the company describes the model plainly:
+Weekend delivery is a standard part of the network: OnTrac delivers seven days a week to more than 70% of the U.S. population at no additional fee, with Saturday and Sunday treated as normal delivery days (OnTrac, 2024).
+For its OnTrac DirectPost product, which carries small, lightweight parcels most of the way before a postal final-mile handoff, the company describes the model plainly:

 "With the addition of the OnTrac DirectPost service, OnTrac can provide a dock-to-doorstep pickup and delivery through the USPS Workshare partnership with a guaranteed delivery to a destination USPS facility via OnTrac Ground."
 (ProShip, OnTrac DirectPost overview, 2024.)